 - On your child’s phone, open a web browser and go to flashget.kids/openkids This link will automatically launch the app.

 It means the device is connected.
-If remote features are still not working, the problem is likely with the app’s permissions on your child’s phone.
+If remote features are still not working, the problem is likely to be with the app’s permissions on your child’s phone.

 - This is the most important permission for remote features to work.